 Yes, a Storage Gateway file system can be created against a non-empty bucket.
 When this happens, Storage Gateway creates metadata for all of the objects in the bucket with default permissions and attributes.
 Storage Gateway also creates a local inventory of the objects in the bucket.
 Depending on the number of objects in the target bucket, this process might take some time to complete.
 The Storage Gateway management console provides a progress bar showing the current state.

 Does the Storage Gateway support hard or symbolic links?

-No, neither symbolic or hard links are supported.
+No, Storage Gateway does support symbolic or hard links.
 Trying to create a link will result in an NFS error.

 Does the Storage Gateway support sparse files?

 Yes, Storage Gateway supports the creation of sparse files.
-However, the corresponding objects will be non-sparse and filled with 0x00s.
+However, the corresponding Object Storage objects will be non-sparse and filled with 0x00s.

 If I delete a file system, will all of my data in the cloud be automatically deleted as well?